Unionist Party (Scotland): Electoral record and the 1955 general election

 With the Liberal Party divided and declining, the Scottish Unionist Party managed to attract former Liberal voters during this period – sometimes with candidates standing on a Liberal Unionist ticket.
 The creation of the National Liberals also helped increase the Unionist vote.

 Within this context, their support grew, and the emergence of the Labour Party as a threat to the middle-classes resulted in the Scottish Unionists gaining a majority of Scottish seats at the 1924 general election, with 37 out of Scotland's 73 seats.
 Suffering a setback in 1929, they reasserted themselves at the 1931 general election during an electoral backlash against the Labour Party that resulted in the creation of the National Government.
 The Scottish Unionist Party won 79% of the Scottish seats that year, 58 out of 73.
-In 1935 they returned a reduced majority of 45 MPs.
+In 1935, they returned a reduced majority of 45 MPs.

 This remained the case until Labour's landslide victory at the 1945 general election.
-The Unionists won only 30 of the (now) 71 Scottish seats.
+The Unionists won only 30 of the 71 seats in Scotland.
 At the 1950 general election, a majority of Labour MPs was returned again, but the Scottish Unionist Party closed the gap by returning 32 MPs.
-At the subsequent Conservative election victory of 1951, an equal number of Labour and Unionist MPs were returned from Scotland, 35, with Jo Grimond of the Liberal Party retaining the Orkney and Shetland seat.
+At the subsequent Conservative election victory the following year, an equal number of Labour and Unionist MPs were returned from Scotland, 35, with Jo Grimond of the Liberal Party retaining the Orkney and Shetland seat.

 With Church of Scotland membership peaking at 1,300,000 in 1955 – or over one-quarter of Scotland's population – the 1955 general election brought unparalleled success as the party gained 50.1% of the vote and 36 of the 71 seats at Westminster.
 Often cited as the only party to achieve a majority of the Scottish vote, six of the Conservative and Unionist MPs were returned that year under the label of Liberal Unionist or National Liberal.
 This apparent success was the prelude to a number of events that weakened the appeal of both the Scottish Unionist Party and the Scottish Conservatives that followed.

 Merger with the Conservative Party

-Following electoral defeat when the Party lost six seats in Scotland at the 1964 United Kingdom general election, reforms in 1965 brought an end to the Scottish Unionist Party as an independent force.
+Following electoral defeat when the Party lost six seats in Scotland at the 1964 United Kingdom general election, reforms in April 1965 brought an end to the Scottish Unionist Party as an independent force.
 It was renamed "Scottish Conservative and Unionist Party" that constitutionally then came under the control of the mainstream UK party.
 These, and further reforms in 1977, saw the Scottish Conservatives transformed into a regional unit, with its personnel, finances, and political offices under the control of the party leadership in London.